b0tish/my-test-website/README.md

-# Testing to hsot a static website
+# Testing to host a static website